CCTC-team/enhance_reason_for_change/README.md

 Disabling the module at a system level will AUTOMATICALLY remove the inserted code and revert the character input length using the system hook `redcap_module_system_disable`.

-When a new version of the module becomes available, it is recommended to disable and then re-enable the module from the Control Center.
+When a new version of the module becomes available, it should be disable and then re-enable from the Control Center.
+Failure to do so may result in the module to malfunction.

 ##### System level configuration